-25 3.3 Variations in aerosol number concentrations
+3.3 Variations in aerosol number concentrations

-Background aerosol number concentrations varied considerably throughout the voyage, particularly within the Polar Cell.
-As observed in Fig. 2a, background number concentrations varied by over $1000 \,\mathrm{cm}^{-3}$ on an hourly-daily timescale.
+Background aerosol number concentrations varied considerably throughout the voyage, particularly within the polar cell.
+As observed in Fig. 2a, background number concentrations varied by over 1000 cm^{-3} on an hourly-daily timescale.
 These variations were investigated by comparison with meteorological, in situ gas composition, and trajectory data.
-No visible relationship between variations in aerosol number concentrations were found with respect to gas composition (e.g. O_3 , total gaseous mercury or halogenated volatile organic compounds) or meteorological parameters (e.g. relative humidity) other than atmospheric pressure.
+No visible relationship between variations in aerosol number concentrations were found with respect to gas composition (e.g. O3, total gaseous mercury or halogenated volatile organic compounds) or meteorological parameters (e.g. relative humidity) other than atmospheric pressure.
 These correlations with atmospheric pressure suggest the possible influence of the passage of cyclones.

 The measurement period was characterised by eight major pressure systems as identified by in situ meteorological data.
 Table 1 summarises the in situ meteorological conditions present during these periods, together with coincident aerosol number concentrations.
-These periods were confirmed as either high or low pressure systems by meteorological models run as part of the voyage.
-In general, low pressure systems were associated with the highest aerosol concentrations, CN3 generally reaching over 2000 cm-3, while high pressure systems coincided with low concentrations, well below 1000 cm-3.
-This relationship between pressure and aerosol number concentration is shown more clearly in Fig. 5, where a significant negative correlation is observed, with an R2 value of 0.41.
+These periods were confirmed as either high- or low-pressure systems by meteorological models run as part of the voyage.
+In general, lowpressure systems were associated with the highest aerosol concentrations, CN_3 generally reaching over 2000 cm^{-3} , while high-pressure systems coincided with low concentrations, well below $1000 \,\mathrm{cm}^{-3}$.
+This relationship between pressure and aerosol number concentration is shown more clearly in Fig. 5, where a significant negative correlation is observed, with an R^2 value of 0.41.
 A positive correlation is also apparent with potential temperature (not shown), a trend that seems to be driven primarily by measured pressure.

-To assess this idea further, back-trajectories were compared between periods which experienced high and low pressure (and consequently aerosol number concentration).
-In this analysis, five day trajectories were calculated with endpoints at the measurement location throughout the voyage, but for two distinct pressure regimes: those when the air pressure at the trajectory endpoint was in the lowest 20th percentile (coinciding to pressures below 969.8 hPa); and those in the highest 20th percentile (pressures above 989.8 hPa).
+To assess this idea further, back trajectories were compared between periods which experienced high and low pressure (and consequently aerosol number concentration).
+In this analysis, 5-day trajectories were calculated with endpoints at the measurement location throughout the voyage, but for two distinct pressure regimes: those when the air pressure at the trajectory endpoint was in the lowest 20th percentile (coinciding to pressures below 969.8 hPa); and those in the highest 20th percentile (pressures above 989.8 hPa).
 Results from this analysis are shown in Fig. 6.
 The spatial frequency component of the trajectories, shown in panels a and b, show distinctly different influence between the two scenarios.
-During low pressure periods, air-mass influence from the upper troposphere increases substantially compared to the high pressure case.
-During the high pressure periods, dominant influence remains below around 3 km altitude.
-Interestingly, the well defined downward flow is apparent in both scenarios, however the depth of its penetration into the upper troposphere differs significantly.
-This is confirmed by an analysis of the exposure of trajectories to different levels in the atmosphere (panels c and d).
-The high pressure scenarios show peak influence (above the surface layer) in the 1-2 km altitude layer, with a rapid drop at higher levels.
-On the other hand, the low pressure scenario shows significant influence all the way up to 6 km.
+During low-pressure periods, air-mass influence from the upper troposphere increases substantially compared to the high-pressure case.
+During the high-pressure periods, dominant influence remains below around 3 km altitude.
+Interest-